A full review of the 2009 Grand National won by rank outsider Mon Mome at odds of 100/1.

 In recent years modifications to the fences and lenient handicapping of high-class horses has resulted in the Grand National attracting a better standard of runner.
 However, no horse has won with an official rating of more than 144 in the last ten years and that was Hedgehunter in 2005 (carrying 11st 1lb), although he finished runner-up off 156 the following year having been second in the Gold Cup on his previous start.

-However, on this occasion numerous statistics were blown out of the window as MON MOME sprinted clear up the run-in to score easily.
+However, the 2009 Grand National statistics were blown out of the water as MON MOME sprinted clear up the run-in to score easily.
 He became the first horse to win at 100-1 since Foinavon in 1967.
 Venetia Williams became only the second woman to train the winner, Jenny Pitman having been the first 26 years ago, and Mon Mome’s official rating of 148 was the highest of any winner this century.

 Mon Mome had finished tenth last year when he was hampered at Becher’s second time, but his form earlier this season had meant that he was 7lb higher.
 He had seemed best suited by soft ground so the overnight rain might just have helped him.